AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Experiment

-We further test the effectiveness of the specially trained regression indicator embedded in the revision agent.
-We apply the MAAdvisor to the TPC-H benchmark with the regression indicator removed.
+\textbf{Effectiveness of Regression Indicator.} We further test the effectiveness of the specially trained regression indicator embedded in the revision agent.
+We apply the AMAZe to the TPC-H benchmark with the regression indicator removed.
 The revision agent will then only rely on the provided expert experience to revise the current index recommendation.
-We can observe that MAAdvisor's performance only suffers from a small drop.
+We can observe that AMAZe's performance only suffers from a small drop.
 The main reason is that for smaller budgets, the index recommendation with a multi-agent pipeline is straightforward without too many revisions required, as shown in Figure~\ref{fig:pipeline_example}.
 In addition, the revision agent alone can handle most of the severely regressive indexes by analysing the index utility estimation and learning from the expert experiences.